 Sustainability

 Running a small business sustainably and ethically was always our dream.
-In 2013 we purchased what became Whakaipo Lodge from Peter and Sarah Foreman.
+In 2013 we purchased what became Whakaipo Lodge from the Foremans.
 With assistance from the community and the Environmental Defence Society of NZ, they were instrumental in protecting Mapara Valley and Whakaipo Bay from planned urban development, a fight that went all the way to the Environment Court.
 This protection, the significant plantings, the proximity to Lake Taupo and the Department of Conservation-managed Whakaipo Bay Reserve are what makes this location so special.

 Whakaipo Lodge is Climate Positive/Carbon Negative*.
 We extract more than we emit.
 (This also includes Adventure Shuttles and our agricultural emissions)